Enabling Confident Purchases on Amazon

 Evaluating a Product Page

-Which details build or erode trust and confidence?
+Which details build or weaken trust and confidence?

 Adding to Cart or Abandoning